Liberal Democrats Party Pledge Tracker

 Devolve greater decision-making powers and resources to local authorities in England to design public transport infrastructure around community needs

-Further powers have been devolved to the local level through legislation in the King’s Speech
+Further powers have been devolved to the local level through the Better Buses Bill and increased local funding in the Autumn Budget

 Nature and Agriculture